EmmaBest/Val-Broeksmit-audio/README.md

 ### April
  * April 05, 2022 - Rocco emails commission Padilla, Val emails Rocco, Val makes despondent phone call, post eviction, says Marie is missing
+ * April 06, 2022 - Val breaks in and barricades himself inside his old apartment, says Marie is missing and that he has a gun, police come
- * April 09, 2022 - Val allegedly seen sneaking into the apartment complex through the hole in a wall from an AC unit
+ * April 09, 2022 - Val allegedly seen sneaking into the apartment complex through the hole in a wall from an AC unit, arrested for 25400(A)(1), concealed firearm LAC2CJ05155-01
- * April 13, 2022 - Val returns to the apartments and breaks in (last known appearance, Val stops responding to texts)
+ * April 13, 2022 - Val returns to the apartments and breaks in (last known appearance, Val stops responding to texts), arrested for Contempt Of Court: Disobey Court Order/Process LAC2CJ05158-01
  * April 14, 2022 - Petition for restraining order
  * April 23, 2022 - "someone texts me from Broeksmit’s Signal account.
 It isn’t him.
 The text reads: “Marie has been found and now we need to find Val who is missing.”
 I ask who is writing.
 No one answers." [crypto alchemist by Gian M. Volpicelli](https://www.wired.com/story/valentin-broeksmit-incognito-cryptocurrency/)
  * April 25, 2022 - Val is found dead at Wilson High School in El Sereno, CA